 This specification overlaps with the AQA UK GCSE Chemistry (8462).
-This specification overlaps with the OxfordAQA International GCSE Combined Science (9204).
-Entry for this specification and OxfordAQA International GCSE Combined Science (9204) is not permitted in the same series.
+This specification overlaps with the OxfordAQA International GCSE Combined Science (9204) and the OxfordAQA International GCSE Chemistry (9202).
+Entry for this specification and OxfordAQA International GCSE Combined Science (9204) or OxfordAQA International GCSE Chemistry (9202) is not permitted in the same series.